mtulio/azion-python-sdk/CONTRIBUTING.md

 # Questions

-If you are having difficulties using the APIs or have a question about the GLPI-SDK-PYTHON, please ask a question.
+If you are having difficulties or a have a question about the SDK, please tell us.

 # Issues

-If you encounter an issue with the Python SDK, you are welcome to submit a [bug report](https://github.com/truly-systems/glpi-sdk-python/issues).
+If you encounter an issue with the Python SDK, you are welcome to submit a [bug report](https://github.com/mtulio/azion-sdk-python/issues).
 Before that, please search for similar issues.
 It's possible somebody has encountered this issue already.

 ## Pull Requests